If there’s one thing our middle and high schoolers need, it’s more writing practice.

-Some students just don’t want to share intimate details about their thoughts, feelings and lives―at least, not with others in a class or group.
+Some students just don’t want to share intimate details about their thoughts, feelings, and lives―at least, not with others in a class or group.
 That’s where Unjournaling comes in.
-All the writing prompts in this book are entirely impersonal but completely engaging for both kids and adults.
+This book’s writing prompts are entirely impersonal but completely engaging for both kids and adults.

 The book includes sample responses to all of the questions―a helpful tool for anyone who gets stuck with a topic and wants to see how it can be done!

 Take your writing skills to the next level with these fun and creative story starters for teens.
-This workbook contains over 100 creative writing prompts for teenagers in middle school and high school.
+This workbook contains over 100 creative writing prompts for middle and high school teenagers.
 Kids in grades 8-12 will get plenty of ideas for their next Language Arts class, short story assignment, or storytelling project.

 Whether you’re using this book in the classroom or at home, these story starters will banish blank-page anxiety and kick your teen’s imagination into high gear.
 It’s great for teachers, parents, students, aspiring authors, and anyone who loves to write exciting young adult stories.